 Three main methods of fixing of the axehead to the shaft, Taken from Vike 2016: 109, Fig. 15.

 In one of my previous article, I mapped all finds of Viking Age axe sheaths (see here).
-To sum up, there are 13 finds of wooden sheaths from Haithabu, 2 finds from Schleswig, 2 finds from Norway, 2 finds from Dublin and 1 from Novgorod.
+To sum up, there are 13 finds of wooden sheaths from Haithabu, 2 finds from Schleswig, 2 finds from Norway, 2 finds from Dublin, two Norwegian finds and 1 from Novgorod.
 They belong to two types and are made of alder, beech, birch, juniper, oak, pine, spruce, yew and willow wood.
-Moreover, there are two antler found in Sigtuna.
+Moreover, there is an antler sheath found in Sigtuna.
 In our context, the most interesting sheaths come from Schleswig; one sheath is decorated with two pictures of two-handed axes, one of them belonging to the Petersen type M. Thus, the function of this object is clear.
 The second sheath from Schleswig could belong to an axe with 235 mm long edge.
 There is no doubt that sheaths like these served to protect blades from blunting and rust.

 Sagas and chronicles contain some pieces of information that can be useful for comparing with what we know from archaeology.
 The most importantly, we can learn how two-handed axes were called, used and perceived.